ctrl-alt-dtl/Cyberwar2025/Angular/cyberwar-ang1/README.md

 npm run update-deps
 ```

-This will call `npm update` and `bower update`, which in turn will find and install the latest
+This will call `npm update`, which in turn will find and install the latest
-versions that match the version ranges specified in the `package.json` and `bower.json` files
+versions that match the version ranges specified in the `package.json` file respectively.
-respectively.

 # CyberWar:2025 Game Specific Development Documentation
 ## Board Layout